All children of narcissists suffer. Sons of narcissistic mothers suffer damage to their autonomy, self-worth, and future relationships with women.

 Instead of neglect, other narcissistic mothers are enmeshed.
 They use their children for their narcissistic supply.
 Although a mother may appear independent, she may be emotionally needy and foster mutual dependency with her son through adoring and controlling behavior.
 She might depend on her son to support her emotionally, listen to her, be a companion, or attend to her physical needs and responsibilities.
 When he’s an adult, she might rely on him to make decisions and manage her affairs and finances.

-Above all, she uses and exploits her son to supply her with attention, admiration, and to fill her wants and needs.
+Above all, she uses and exploits her son to supply her with attention and admiration, and to fill her wants and needs.
 She makes him feel loved, important, and valued, reinforcing his dependency.
 However, it’s only at her pleasure.
 Hence, her over-involvement with her son can camouflage her toxic parenting.
 There’s usually a high price to pay for his attempts at autonomy.
 Through her manipulation with anger, shame, guilt, self-pity, and/or martyrdom, he learns to put her wishes and needs first and feels obligated to do so.

 Idealization and Criticism

-Many narcissistic mothers idealize their young son.
+Many narcissistic mothers idealize their young sons.
 They build his confidence and sense of importance.
 As he matures and challenges her control, she disparages his emerging individuality and tries to correct and change him.
 To boost her ego, she may brag about her son to her friends, but is critical at home.
 In response, he may rebel and incur her rage or try to please her to be accepted.
 His fall from grace can be confusing and traumatic.
 It’s exacerbated if another child is born.
 He loses his specialness, and sibling rivalry can be extreme.

 Due to her personality disorder, her marital relations lack intimacy.
 Her husband may avoid her with work.
 To compensate, and because she’s emotionally needy, she will “triangulate” (bring in a third), be it work, a lover, an addiction, or her children for her narcissistic supply to fill her emptiness.
 She may use her son as a confidant or companion.
 Children are ideal subjects because they idealize their parents and can easily be controlled.